sergueik/springboot_study/basic-elk-cluster/README.md

 }

 ```
-and similar kind of log messages
+and similar

-Run explicitly "loud" the cluster member health checks docker-compose does when buildin the cluster:
+Run in foreground explicitly the cluster member health checks configured in `docker-compose` when building the cluster:

 ```sh
 curl -s --write-out 'HTTP %{http_code}' --fail  http://localhost:8200/